Each case is handled personally by a law firm partner.

 The next step is to begin to build your case, often referred to as discovery.
 Each spouse may be questioned about various aspects of the relationship.
 You may also inspect and begin to gather documents that are relevant to your demands.
 Depositions may be held to gain further information about either spouse’s actions during the marriage.

-Once this process is almost completed and both parties have what they need for their case, the Travis County Court, in most instances, requires both of you to attend a session where you and your attorneys try to reach a settlement without needing to go to court.
+Once this process is almost completed and both parties have what they need for their case, the Travis County Court, in most instances, requires both of you to attend a session where you and your lawyers try to reach a settlement without needing to go to court.
 This is referred to as mediation.
 There is a third-party present, the mediator, who can provide a more objective voice and help to encourage you and your spouse to reach agreements.
-The attorneys, with your participation, will negotiate and work to reach a compromise.
+The Austin divorce lawyers, with your participation, will negotiate and work to reach a compromise.

 This is the most ideal situation for both parties, as it allows them to avoid any court proceedings and helps you both have more direct control over the decisions and regulations regarding your divorce.
 If negotiations reach an impasse, then the parties will leave mediation with whatever agreement they were able to reach and the case will move back to the courthouse.
 In these situations, you must bring your case to court and have a trial.
 This results in the judge or jury being in charge of the decisions regarding the terms of your divorce.